-Like other mosquito species, the male and female locates organic substances produced by the host, in this case, human produces carbon dioxide, humidity and its optical ability to recognitise humans.
+Like other mosquito species, the male and female locate organic substances produced by the host, in this case, human produces carbon dioxide, humidity and its optical ability to recognise humans.

-During the larval stage, the insect lives submerged in water and feeds on particles of organic matter, microscopic organisms or plant material; after several instars it then develops into a pupa.
+During the larval stage, the insect lives submerged in water and feeds on particles of organic matter, microscopic organisms or plant material; after several instars, it then develops into a pupa.
 Unlike the larva, the pupa is comma-shaped.
-It does not feed, but can swim in rapid jerking motions to avoid potential predators.
-It must remain in regular contact with the surface in order to breathe, but it must not become desiccated.
+It does not feed but can swim in rapid jerking motions to avoid potential predators.
+It must remain in regular contact with the surface to breathe, but it must not become desiccated.
 After 24-48 hours the pupa ruptures and the adult emerges from the shed exoskeleton.

 Disease & Risks

 Diseases borne by one or more species of Culex mosquitoes vary in their dependence on the species of the vector.
 Some are rarely and only incidentally transmitted by Culex species

 Arbovirus Infections include West Nile virus, Japanese Encephalitis, St. Louis Encephalitis and Western and Eastern Equine Encephalitis.

 Nematode Infections, mainly forms of filariasis may be borne by Culex species as well as by other mosquitoes and blood-sucking flies.

 Avian Malaria which contains Protist parasites in the phylum Apicomplexa.